the practical kitchen

 Easy apple butter filling

 Rolling, cutting, twisting, and shaping your babka dough is challenging enough — there's no point in overcomplicating it by also trying to make apple butter from scratch.
-Store bought apple butter with a bit of cinnamon and honey is all you need for a great babka filling.
+Store-bought apple butter with a bit of cinnamon and honey is all you need for a great babka filling.

 An overhead shot of an apples and honey babka on a cooling rack.
 To the left of the cooling rack is a small apple that's been cut in half.
 Above the cooling rack to the right of the apple is a bottle of honey.
 To the right of the bottle of honey is a small whole apple, stem intact.

-Assembling and shaping your apples and honey babka
+Assembling and shaping apples and honey babka

 Deflate the chilled dough to knock any air out of it.
 Then gently stretch it dough into a rough rectangle shape, and use a rolling pin to roll it out into a 20" long rectangle about ¼" thick.